sibilawrence1987/sibilawrence1987.github.io/_posts/2026-09-06-azure-resolve-http429error-costmanagementAPI.md

 ---
-title: "Fixing Azure Cost Management API 429 Throttling with the ClientType Header"
+title: "Azure Cost Management API 429 Errors: Why They Happen And How To Design Around Throttling"
 date: 2026-09-06
 categories:
   - Azure